 RFID technology is an ever-expanding field, and new uses for RFID tags and RFID readers are being discovered seemingly daily.
 The beauty of RFID technology is that nearly anything you can imagine can become a reality through the application

 In just a matter of years, major international corporations have realized the existing power and unlimited potential of RFID technology.
 The reason is simple – RFID equipment is efficient and effective, allowing companies to perform a plethora of tasks while using one piece of technology.
-RFID helps companies such as Wal-Mart with not just inventory management, shipping and receiving, but loss prevention as well.

 Radio frequency identification, or RFID, technology, is still in its infancy, with new, innovative uses emerging seemingly every day.
 While the predecessors of RFID technology can be traced back to transponders invented in the early 1900s and used to identify aircraft during World War II, the dawn of modern RFID devices did not occur until 1969.